 - 3. Confirm whether all heat emitters and pumps are connected to the piping system. - 4.
 Fill the boiler to a minimum of 20 PSI (138 kPa) water pressure and a maximum of 30 PSI (207 kPa). - 5.
 The deaeration process takes approximately 15 minutes for completion. - After 15 minutes, the display will show "End" (see right image).
 The commissioning process is complete. - 6.
 On the PC Board, press and hold the SW2 button again to resume normal operation mode. - 7.
-Operate the domestic hot water or central heating to ensure the boiler operates properly. - 8.
-Close the air vent on the pump.
+Operate the central heating to ensure the boiler operates properly. - 8.
+Close the air vent located inside the boiler.
 After approximately one week, all air in the system should be eliminated via the air separator in the piping system.